 Buying a house

 If you’re not familiar with Ramsey’s advice with regards to purchasing a home, his first recommendation is to pay cash up front.
 So since there’s basically none of us who can do that, let’s move on to his next preferred method – put 10-20% as a down payment and a 15-year, fixed-rate mortgage.

 This may have been well and good in the 80s, but homes in many areas are just too expensive for a 15 year mortgage.
 Should a millennial really hold off on purchasing a home for years because they can not put 20% down or make do with a 15 year mortgage?
 I don’t think so.
 With the market here in Western Canada rising as rapidly as it has over the last decade, it would be impossible to out-save the increase in real-estate values.

-Please understand that I’m not trying to hate on Dave Ramsey.
+Please understand that while there’s some criticism here, I’m not trying to hate on Dave Ramsey.
 I’ve heard many callers in to his show attribute their financial successes to his 7 baby step plan – I’m sure there are thousands upon thousands of people out there who would say the same.

 In fact, while I’m being honest, his book ‘Total Money Makeover’ is what first got my wife and I interested in personal finance, pushed us to get on a budget and get our financial life in order.
 Ramsey’s principles are sound, and are a great starting point for you if you’re drowning in debt and don’t know what to do.

-I feel however, that Mr. Ramsey’s behavior on his show including shocking disrespect to his callers and on-size-fits-all advice should leave you looking at other sources of financial inspiration.
+I feel however, that Mr. Ramsey’s behavior on his show including consistent disrespect to his callers and on-size-fits-all advice should leave you looking at other sources of financial inspiration.